mklan/nx-archive-browser/README.md

 1. Copy the content of the ZIP archive of a release into the /switch folder on your SD card.
 NX-Rom-Market will appear on the Homebrew Menu.

-2. Enhance `collections.json` inside the NX-Rom-Market folder with your desired rom collections.
+2. Configure your rom collections in `collections.json`.
 The keys represent rom folders inside `sdmc:/roms/` the values are archive.org identifier of rom collections.

 Example: